tr41z/machine-learning/README.md

-# TensorFlow Machine Learning Repository
+# Machine Learning Repository
-### This repository contains a collection of machine learning projects and experiments developed using TensorFlow.
+### This repository contains a collection of machine learning projects and experiments developed using machine learning techniques.
 All the code and notebooks were created using Google Colab, a cloud-based Jupyter notebook environment.

 ---